Philmontelf/Libra/Libra/README.md

 # Libra

-This repository contains a HTML scale [Code.html](Code.html) that visually shows which of the two values is higher or lower.
+This folder contains a HTML scale [Code.html](Code.html) that visually shows which of the two values is higher or lower.

 ## How to use